leungant/django-useraccounts-messaging-starter/README.md

 ## Motivation

-One of the non-profit projects we were working with needed a Django set up that could handle user-user messages and a notification mechanism for those messages.
+One of the non-profit projects we were working with needed a Django set up that could handle user-user messages and a pollable notification mechanism for those messages.
 Django is not traditionally developed for a social network style application, but this is an example implementation of how this functionality might be provided.
 Feel free to use as a base for other projects.